gabrielc42/q-and1-p-characters-of-Prime-numbers/README.md

  Fermat's little thorem steas that if p is a prime number, then for any integer a, the number a^p - a is an integer multiple of p.
  Carmichael number is a composite number n in which in modular arithmetic staisfies the congruence relation: b^n = b (mod n) for all integers b.
- A Giuga number is a composite number n such that for each of its distinct prie factors p initial we have p initial | ( (n/p initial) - 1 ) or equvalently such that for each of its distinct prime factors p  intial we have p initaial ^2 | (n - p initial)
+ A Giuga number is a composite number n such that for each of its distinct prime factors p,i we have p,i | ( (n/p,i) - 1 ), or equvalently such that for each of its distinct prime factors p,i we have (p,i)^2| (n - p,i)

 https://en.wikipedia.org/wiki/Laurent_series
 https://en.wikipedia.org/wiki/Power_series